divineprog/MoSyncApps/PlatformRequestDemo/Tutorial/PlatformRequestDemo.md

 ## Wrapping up

-HTML5 and libralies like PhoneGap brings great power to mobile apps, but there can be times when you encounter functionality that is missing.
+HTML5 and libraries like PhoneGap brings great power to mobile apps, but there can be times when you encounter functionality that is missing.
 By making a Hybrid App, which combines JavaScript with native code, the missing functionality can be made available.
 In the case of the MoSync SDK, functionality not available in JavaScript can be implemented in C/C++, as illustrated by the PlatformRequestDemo application.
 This is a powerful capability that can significantly improve your apps.